-If you are registered with a local GP in an area where the service is commissioned, you can use this service.
+If you are registered with local GP you can use this service.
 It is for people of all ages - adults and children.
 Children under 16 years must be accompanied at their appointment by an adult.

 How do I book an appointment with the service?